Bluehost gives you more for less. Get faster NVMe performance, AI-powered site creation, and 24/7 WordPress-trained support at a lower price.

 Real humans, real help, whenever you need it

-nice and quick
+nice job and thanks

 Bluehost typically offers a lower introductory price and includes more essential features in the Web/WordPress hosting Business plans, such as a free domain name, SSL certificate and domain privacy + protection for the first year.
 GoDaddy’s starting prices are usually higher, and key features like domain privacy are often available as paid add-ons, which can increase the total cost over time.